zuiderkwast/nanbox/README.md

 Any value with the top 13 bits set represents a *quiet NaN*.
 The remaining bits are called the 'payload'.
 NaNs produced by hardware and C-library functions typically produce a payload of zero.
 We assume that all quiet NaNs with a non-zero payload can be used to encode whatever we want.

 On 64-bit platforms, unused bits in pointers are also used to encode various information.
 The representation is inspired by that used by Webkit's JavaScriptCore.
 It *should work* on most 32-bit and 64-bit little endian and big endian machines.
+(See Testing below.)

 Functions
 ---------